 The Travel Medicine Clinic sees adults and children 15 years and older who are planning on travel to locations around the globe including Africa, South and Central America, the Caribbean, and Southeast Asia.

-Our providers have experience in managing travelers with complex medical problems and encourage couples and families to come in together.
+Our doctors and clinicians have experience in managing travelers with complex medical problems and encourage couples and families to come in together.

-Our providers also have special interest in diagnosing and managing illness in patients who have recently returned from international travel.
+Our doctors and clinicians also have special interest in diagnosing and managing illness in patients who have recently returned from international travel.

 What to expect during your appointment